Hopemen/lowermedia-sticky-js-menus/readme.txt

 = 3.0.0 =
-*WILL NOW SUPPORT ALL THEMES WITH MINOR SETTINGS CONFIGURATION *SECURITY UPDATE: Block direct access to php file *FEATURE: Admin options area
+*WILL NOW SUPPORT ALL THEMES WITH MINOR SETTINGS CONFIGURATION *SECURITY UPDATE: Block direct access to PHP file *FEATURE: Admin options area
-*FEATURE: Now works without setting primary menu *FEATURE: Option to set target div or nav (by class or id) to designate sticky.js target *FEATURE: Option to disable stickyness at certain body width (hide on mobile) *FEATURE: Option to target additional html tag (div, nav, header, etc) by class or id
+*FEATURE: Now works without setting primary menu *FEATURE: Option to set target div or nav (by class or id) to designate sticky.js target *FEATURE: Option to disable stickyness at certain body width (hide on mobile) *FEATURE: Option to target additional HTML tag (div, nav, header, etc) by class or id

 = 3.1.0 =
 *Namespacing with Classes